jetpacker06/Engineers-Construct/README.txt

 Package structure and class names
 Set up resources folder
-resources/META-INF/mods.toml: Set mod ID on line 18, then edit anything you like. build.gradle: Replace all occurrences of emptymod with your mod ID build.gradle: replace "group" with your package name pack.mcmeta
+build.gradle: Replace all occurrences of emptymod with your mod ID build.gradle: replace "group" with your package name pack.mcmeta